MichelleGri/memory-royale/README.md

 ## Surface

 ### Colour Scheme
 The game was created with a very simple colour scheme of light green and burgundy.
-A colour picker was used on the Encanto logo to select the colours:
+A colour picker was used on the Encanto logo to select the colours.

 ![Colour image](README-files/logo.jpg)